 Now, I have 3 dogs and 2 kids.
 Family life with dogs brings on new challenges.
 I believe that the obstacles I have faced in my life have made me a better trainer and dog owner.
 All the mistakes I have made, and I made A LOT of mistakes, have helped me to grow and adapt.

 I am currently certified through Animal Behaviour College.
 I am also a Mentor trainer for people who want to be dog trainers.

 Throughout my journey, I have worked with hundreds of dogs.
 I have experience working with most breeds.
-From Great Danes and Huskies to Yorkies and Chihuahuas.
-As well as everything in-between, including Pitbulls.
-I have worked with dog reactivity, separation anxiety as well as basic obedience cues.
+From Great Danes and Huskies to Yorkies and Chihuahuas and everything in-between, including Pitbulls.
+I have worked with dog reactivity, separation anxiety and basic obedience cues.
 I started out working under a company in Saskatoon that offered doggy daycare and training.
-Started with only teaching basic obedience in the form of group classes.
+Started with only teaching basic obedience as group classes.
 Then over time, I studied dog psychology, ethology, and learning theory.
 Studying how to work with dog aggression, separation anxiety, and dog sports.

 Now, I no longer do dog sports however I still work with dog reactive situations and separation anxiety.
-Have done dog reactive group classes, helped people train their dogs to be therapy dogs as well as helped people understand how to get their dog to tolerate nail clippings.
+Have done dog reactive group classes, helped people train their dogs to be therapy dogs, and helped people understand how to get their dog to tolerate nail clippings.

 Honestly, through all of my experience I have learned that once you understand why your dog is acting the way he/she is.
 We can then address that problem directly.
-By fixing the biggest issue head-on sometimes we can solve other issues along the way.
-Improving you dogs overall behavior and creating a deeper, stronger bond between dog and owner.
+By fixing the biggest issue head-on, sometimes we can solve other issues along the way.
+Improving your dog’s overall behavior and creating a deeper, stronger bond between dog and owner.